chipsalliance/firrtl-spec/spec.md

 Since neither `Probe<T>`{.firrtl} nor `RWProbe<T>`{.firrtl} is a connectable type ([@sec:connectable-types]), circuit components with these types cannot be connected to.
 Instead, we use the `define`{.firrtl} statement to route probes through a FIRRTL circuit.

-The `define`{.firrtl} statements works similarly to `connect`{.firrtl}, but it has special interactions with conditional statements ([@sec:conditionals]).
+The `define`{.firrtl} statement works similarly to `connect`{.firrtl}, but it has special interactions with conditional statements ([@sec:conditionals]).
-`define`{.firrtl} statements may appear within conditional blocks, and when they do, they may connect circuit components defined in a local scope.
+`define`{.firrtl} statements may appear within conditional blocks, and when they do, they may refer to circuit components defined in a local scope.
 However, `define`{.firrtl} are not subject to last connect semantics, and the `define`{.firrtl} statement is always and unconditionally in effect.

 All probes in a module definition must be initialized with a `define`{.firrtl} statement.